1 min. read

 What is the WPM?

 The Work-related Personal Mobility Reporting Requirement (WPM) mandates companies with over 100 employees to track carbon emissions from employee commuting and business travel.
-This requirement started on July 1, 2024.
 By 2030, work-related personal travel carbon emissions must be reduced by 1 megatonne.
-If this target is not on track to be met, the Ministry of Infrastructure and Water Management (IenW) will impose a carbon emissions cap on employers in 2026.
+If the annual reports indicate that this target will not be met, the Ministry of Infrastructure and Water Management (IenW) may impose a maximum carbon emission limit on employers.

 Read the whitepaper on the WPM